Please send me information about this trip

 - Trip extensions available to Amazon jungle, Lake Titicaca, Arequipa, Ecuador & Galapagos Islands

-- (Optional )Huayna Picchu Hike on Day 2: (must be booked in advance) add $75 adult card
+- (Optional )Huayna Picchu Hike on Day 2: (must be booked in advance) add $85 adult

 - We guarantee all reservations. (except in circumstances beyond our control)